digitaltwinconsortium/ManufacturingOntologies/README.md

 * Open a command prompt and navigate to the FactorySimulation directory of the Zip you just downloaded.

+* Edit the settings.json file for each publisher directory located in the Config directory.
+Replace [myiothub] with the name of your IoT Hub and replace [publisherkey] with the primary key of the 6 IoT Hub publisher devices you have created earlier.
+This data can be accessed by clicking on the names of the devices in the Azure Portal.

-* Edit the BuildAndRunSimulation.cmd and replace the ENTER_PUBLISHER_DEVICE_CONNECTION_STRING_HERE placeholder string with the primary connection strings of the 6 IoT Hub Publisher devices you have created earlier.
-Also replace the ENTER_IOT_HUB_HOSTNAME_HERE with the name of your IoT Hub.
-Also replace the ENTER_UACOMMANDER_DEVICE_KEY_HERE string with the primary key of the 6 IoT Hub UACommander devices you have created earlier.
-All of this data can be accssed by clicking on the names of the devices in the Azure Portal.
+* Edit the BuildAndRunSimulation.cmd script and replace the ENTER_IOT_HUB_HOSTNAME_HERE with the name of your IoT Hub.
+Also replace the ENTER_UACOMMANDER_DEVICE_KEY_HERE string with the primary key of the 6 IoT Hub uacommander devices you have created earlier.
+Again, this data can be accessed by clicking on the names of the devices in the Azure Portal.

 * Run the BuildAndRunSimulation.cmd script from the FactorySimulation folder.
 This will build the code and Docker container, setup the Docker networks and run the simulation.
 A total of 8 production lines will be started, each with 3 stations each (assembly, test and packaging) as well as an MES per line and an OPC Publisher instance per factory location.
 There are 6 locations in total: Munich, Capetown, Mumbai, Seattle, Beijing and Rio.